lucywang720/model-surgery/README.md

 For quick experimentation, you can use our pre-trained behavior probes offered in ./checkpoint.

+## Credits

+heavily borrows from this.
+Evaluation tools heavily borrows from this[open-instruct](https://github.com/allenai/open-instruct)

 ## Citation

 ## Contact

+The code in this repository has been reorganized.
+Errors that may arise during the organizing process could lead to code malfunctions or discrepancies from the original research results.
+If you encounter any problems, please raise issues.
+I will go and fix these bugs.
 For any questions or feedback, please open an issue or contact the author: wang-hq23@mails.tsinghua.edu.cn